LewisTowart/tech258_cloud/security/vpc-setup.md

 A network security group has rules, it needs to allow http port 80 and ssh port 22 traffic for the app.
 For the database we only need to allow ssh traffic.

 We are going to make stricter rules for our database network security group.
 We are going to only allow mongodb traffic.
 The lower the rule priority the higher that priority is.
-Could do ssh 100 mongodb 101 and a rule to deny everything else.
+Could do ssh then mongodb and then a rule to deny everything else to make sure the subnet doesn't deny ssh and mongodb traffic.

 We are also going to create the DMZ subnet.
 App currently communicates to the database then the database back to the app to create the posts information.
 We are going to make 10.0.3.0/24 our dmz subnet.